 When it comes to selling your home, there are personal property items you need to take and then fixtures you should not take.
 What stays with a house when you sell it?
 What items should you leave behind when selling your home in Utah?

 Maybe you have owned your home for twenty years.
-Maybe you’re an investor with a home that has tenants there but want to sell it fast to move on to better projects.
+Maybe you have inherited a house or need to move for other reasons.
 Or maybe you are an any of the other home selling situations described here.
 In any case a number of home sellers in Utah have asked us what the courteous and legal step to take is when taking fixtures off the property after the sale.
+So what Stays With a House When You Sell It?

 Let’s take Jane Shepard, for example.
 After relocating from Ogden to Provo back in 2009, she was surprised at the condition of her new home.